 Moderate current loan-to-value ratio.
-Moderate current loan-to-values incentivise borrowers' willingness to pay, mitigating (re)default risks.
+Moderate current loanto-values incentivise borrowers' willingness to pay, mitigating (re)default risks.
 The portfolio's current loan-to-value reflects the property market recovery in Ireland and gradual deleveraging and is close to that of peer transactions issued in Ireland.

 Strong liquidity.
 Liquidity shortfalls are extremely unlikely for Class A, as it is supported by a liquidity reserve covering 24 months of senior fees and Class A interests.
 In addition, principal proceeds can be diverted to cover Class A interest shortfall risk, in accordance with the transaction's waterfalls (principal-to-interest via a revenue shortfall mechanism as well as yield supplement overcollateralisation - YSO).
-However, liquidity support for Class B to G is weaker as they will rely on a non-liquidity reserve fund, which is around six months of senior fees and all rated notes' interests but increases with the amortisation of Class A. The revenue shortfall mechanism will only protect the most senior outstanding tranche.
+However, liquidity reserve fund, which is around six months of senior fees and all rated notes' interests but increases with the amortisation of Class A. The revenue shortfall mechanism will only protect the most senior outstanding tranche.